ozyurtf/cpu-scheduler/README.md

 These instructions/codes are stored in disk or memory and cannot help us to do what we want directly.
 Therefore, they should be executed by the processor.

-And these set of instructions are executed, and we can call the process of the execution of these instructions as **process**.
+When these set of instructions are executed, we can call the process of the execution of these instructions as **process**.

-In a specific time window, there might be multiple processes that need to work with each other and share resources to be able to finish the execution of the instructions successfully.
+In a specific time window, there might be multiple processes that need to work with each other and share resources to be able to finish their executions successfully and efficiently.

-One note is that there might be some key points that need attention during this inter-process communication:
+In addition, there might be some key points that need attention during this inter-process communication:

 1) The way these processes pass information to each others.
 2) Ensuring that two processes don't interfere with each other.
-3) Ordering the processes properly if there is a dependency: If process A produces data and process B prints these data, process B has to wait untl process A produce data to print.
+3) Ordering the processes properly if there is a dependency: If process A produces data and process B prints these data, process B has to wait until process A produce data to print.

 We have mentioned that sometimes multiple processes can share the same resource.
-And one of the resource they may share might be storage (e.g. main memory, shared file).
+And one of the resource they may share might be the storage (e.g. main memory, shared file).

 Print spooler is a perfect example to this situation.
 A print stooler is a program that queues the print jobs that are sent from an application to a printer.
-When a process wants to print a file, for example, it inters the name of the file into the spooler directory.
+When a process wants to print a file, for example, it enters the name of the file into the spooler directory which is where the information about the file is stored.
 And another separate process periodically checks if there is any file in spooler directory to be printed.
-If there is a file to be printed, it's file name is removed from the spooler directory and printed.
+If there is a file to be printed, it's printed and then it's file name is removed from the spooler directory.

 With this procedure, the print jobs do not need to be sent to the printer directly.
 The benefit of applying this procedure is that sending print jobs to the printer directly may cause two print jobs to interfere with each other if multiple users are trying to use the printer simultaneously.
 And by storing the print jobs this way, we may prevent this kind of problem.

 Also, if we wouldn't use spooler directory, processes wouldn't be aware of each other at all.

-One note is that using a shared storage like this brings another issue: **race condition**.
+Using a shared storage like this is cool but it brings another issue: **race condition**.

 **Race Condition**: When two or more processes read from the same resource and also write into the same resource at the same time, the final result depends on the running time of these processes.
-And we call this condition as **race condition**.
+And we call this condition as **race condition** since the processes are kind of racing with each other to do their tasks.

 ## Intra-Process Communication